Symbols of Manchester: Manchester City Council coat of arms

-At the centre of the arms is a heater-style escutcheon, or shield, with gold stripes on a red field representing the rivers Irwell, Medlock and Irk, which flow through Manchester.
-The chief symbol at the top of the shield is a ship in full sail, representing the city's trade with the rest of the world.
-On either side of the shield are a pair of supporters, an antelope and a lion, each bearing the Red Rose of Lancaster on its shoulder, derived from the arms of King Henry IV, Duke of Lancaster.
-The lion is said to symbolise bravery and strength, while the antelope stands for peace, harmony, courage and discipline.
-At the top, the crest consists of seven bees flying over a globe, symbolising Manchester's industry being exported across the world.
-At the foot of the arms is the city's Latin motto, Concilio Et Labore, which is loosely translated to "by wisdom and effort" or "by counsel and work", a phrase taken from the Book of : "Let reason go before every enterprise, and counsel before every action".
+On the shield, the red field and gold stripes are derived from the coat of arms of the de Gresle family, were the first lords of the manor of Manchester.
+They also represent the rivers Irwell, Medlock and Irk, which flow through Manchester.
+The ship represents the city's trade, but pre-dates the opening of the Manchester Ship Canal by fifty years.

+On either side of the shield are a pair of supporters, an antelope and a lion, derived from the arms of King Henry IV, Duke of Lancaster, each bearing the red rose of Lancaster on its shoulder.
+Above the shield the crest consists of seven bees flying over a globe, symbolising Manchester's industry.
+Beneath the shield is the city's Latin motto, Concilio Et Labore, which is loosely translated to "by wisdom and effort" or "by counsel and labour", a phrase taken from the Book of : "Let reason go before every enterprise, and counsel before every action".

-The heraldic arms appears on many architectural features around Manchester, including Manchester Town Hall and the Corn Exchange, and on blue plaque in the city.
+The coat of arms appears on many buildings around Manchester, including Manchester Town Hall and the Corn Exchange, and on blue plaques in the city.
+The gold bendlets on a red field are used in the arms of the Diocese of Manchester, and were used in the arms of the former University of Manchester Institute of Science and Technology, Victoria University of Manchester, and Great Central Railway to signify their link to the city.
+The ship is used in the arms of Manchester City Football Club (which also includes the bendlets) and Manchester United Football Club.
+The University of Manchester incorporates bees in its arms, and Manchester Metropolitan University uses antelope supporters and has a crest of a lion rampant holding a globe with bees.